2015 East Village gas explosion: Background

 In August 2014, a meter reader for Consolidated Edison, a utility company that delivers natural gas, electricity and steam in the New York metropolitan area, discovered that someone had illegally tapped into the 1+1/2 in gas line that serviced the Sushi Park Japanese restaurant at 121 Second Avenue, the only part of the building authorized to receive gas service from Con Edison.
 The illegal taps were serving some of the apartments in the building.
 Con Ed stopped the flow of gas to the building for 10 days until the taps were removed and the plumber who did the work certified to the city's building department that it had been completed.
-Neither the building department nor Con Edison was required by law to verify that that the work had been completed.
+Neither the building department nor Con Edison was required by law to verify that the work had been completed.

 In the days before the explosion, workers had been installing a new 4 in gas line to service the apartments at 121 Second Avenue.
 Con Edison workers inspected the installation just an hour before the explosion, but did not pass it, for reasons not related to safety.
 The new line was locked off and not operational.

 The row of buildings along Second Avenue between East 7th and 8th Streets had landmark status as part of the East Village/Lower East Side Historic District, created by the New York City Landmarks Preservation Commission in 2012.
 The date for the original construction of the Queen Anne-style building at #121 is not known, but it was altered around 1886; the Greek Revival building at #123 was constructed around 1834 and altered to the Neo-Grec style in 1913 by George F. Pelham; and the building at #125, which was designed by Pelham in the Renaissance Revival style, was built in 1901.
 All three buildings were five-story tenements; #121 and 123 were old-law buildings and #125 was a new-law tenement.